 With respect to publicly traded REITs, Evan advises on disclosure issues, current and periodic reports and corporate matters.
 He understands the criticality of raising funds to execute business plans; knows the market; and enjoys helping management to achieve their most ambitious goals.

 Evan is among the nation’s leading advisors in the retail alternative investment space.
-Some of his deepest expertise extends to non-exchange-traded portfolio-diversifying investments such as perpetual-life NAV REITs, lifecycle REITs and “Reg D” products.
+His expertise extends to non-exchange-traded portfolio-diversifying investments such as perpetual-life NAV REITs, lifecycle REITs, “Reg D” products and DSTs.
 He frequently writes and speaks on such topics; he serves on the Legislative & Regulatory Committee of ADISA; and he has participated in writings issued by the Investment Program Association (now the Institute for Portfolio Alternatives).

 In addition to legal acumen relating to capital-raising, Evan brings unique experience in advising issuers as they respond to hostile mini-tender offers and assert their rights vis-à-vis commercial counterparties.
-On a day-to-day basis, as a complement to his transactional and compliance work, Evan deals regularly with DTCC’s Alternative Investment Product (AIP) platform, “back-office” securities custody issues and transfer agency matters.
+Evan also deals regularly with DTCC’s Alternative Investment Product (AIP) platform, “back-office” securities custody issues and transfer agency matters.

-Prior to joining Stroock, Evan was the co-chair of the Real Estate Capital Markets Practice Group at Duval & Stachenfeld LLP.
+Prior to joining Stroock in 2018, Evan spent three years as the co-chair of the Real Estate Capital Markets Practice Group at Duval & Stachenfeld LLP.

 - Sovereign Partners in its formation of a commercial real estate fund to acquire value-add office properties.

-- A private real estate investment company in its formation of a real estate fund focused on retail investors and targeting single-tenant triple-net-lease assets.
+- A private real estate investment company in its sponsorship of a DST focused on retail investors and targeting single-tenant triple-net-lease assets.

 - The Lightstone Group in the development of a private real estate offering.